phuongnt197/phuongnt197.github.io/exampleSite/content/news/unist-bachelor-graduated.md

 ---
-title: "I graduated magna cum laude from UNIST with a major in CSE and a minor in IE."
+title: "I graduated Magna Cum Laude from UNIST with a degree in Computer Science Engineering and Industrial Engineering."
 date: '2024-08-18'
 ---